shrugs/songaday.world/README.md

 - [ ] yup input validations
 - [ ] rate limiting api endpoints like login/auth
 - [x] purgecss that actually works
-- [ ] early-exit on fetcher and mutator if token is required, to avoid fetching every render lol
+- [ ] early-exit on fetcher and mutator if token/auth is required, to avoid fetching every render lol
 - [ ] generate enum/model types for frontend
   - see if we can remove the need for them at all, since they'll be loaded SSR with availableSongs
   - attempting to import @photon/client is broken af
 - [ ] update minimann layouts
   - [x] make the background images much wider or provide wider variants for larger screens
   - [ ] export the non-background content as 1:1 squares & reposition
-- [ ] make sure function invocations don't exhause postgres `max_connection`s
+- [x] make sure function invocations don't exhause postgres `max_connection`s
   - [ ] use https://aws.amazon.com/blogs/compute/using-amazon-rds-proxy-with-aws-lambda/ with aurora?
 - [x] implement getInitialProps & transition to cookie auth so it works on the server
   - [x] on the client, after recieving token, put the token into cookies instead of localstorage